 The most widely watched metric of sterling’s performance is its behaviour against the dollar.
 However, its movements against the euro, which have also been highly volatile, are widely seen as a proxy for Brexit risk.

 ‣ FT Markets Data: Compare GBP with other currencies

 Will Brexit hit house prices?

 Estate agents say the unknowns surrounding Brexit are weighing down the British property market.
-Although the market initially appeared little affected by the 2016 referendum, Mark Carney, governor of the Bank of England, recently warned that a disruptive no-deal Brexit could cut 35 per cent off house prices.
+Although the market initially appeared little affected by the 2016 referendum, Mark Carney, governor of the Bank of England, has warned that a disruptive no-deal Brexit could cut 35 per cent off house prices.

 What are the customs union and the single market?

 In 1968, just over a decade after the European Economic Community was founded, the European customs union was completed, with a common external tariff and the intent of establishing free trade within the area.

 Almost 50 years later, the internal market — or single market, as it came to be known — remains a work in progress.
 The “four freedoms” — movement of goods, services, capital and labour — are a founding principle of the EU.

 At stake in the Brexit negotiations are the kind of ties the UK will have with both the single market and the customs union, which could shape Britain’s future for decades.